ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 ---

-Here are 10 numbers that should make you really understand how important pricing is.
-Here at [PricingBot](https://www.pricingbot.co) we strongly believe that pricing should be a significant, if not, the most significant part of your strategy.
+Here are 7 numbers that should make you really understand how important pricing is.
+At [PricingBot](https://www.pricingbot.co) we strongly believe that pricing should be a significant, if not, the most significant part of your E-commerce strategy.
-Over the last years, we have built great pricing related products that e-commerce stores owner love and we want to share with you what we think are 10 numbers about pricing that you should know.
+We have built great pricing related products that E-commerce stores owner love and we want to share with you what we think are 7 numbers about pricing that you should know.

+There are lots of great advices out there to increase conversion rates for online merchants.
+A great design, a fast website, a great checkout experience, upsells, email marketing, abandonned checkout retargeting...
+But those strategies won't have a great impact on your conversion rates if your pricing is higher than your competitors.

+The other issue is that there are more and more consumer app/website for price comparaison, with millions of users.
+The largest is of course Google Shopping, but there are many others like [ShoptoList](https://www.shoptolist.com), [Price Grabber](http://www.pricegrabber.com/) ...
+So it's easy for consumers to find good deals

 #### 63 % of people are here to compare product prices.

-According to a recent PWC study, 61% of people visiting e-commerce websites are here to check prices whereas only 9% are looking for ideas.
+According to a recent PWC study, 61% of people visiting E-commerce websites are there to check prices whereas only 9% are looking for ideas.

 Suggestions are great and can significantly improve your average ticket/basket size, but do not forget that the customer will first and foremost look at the price.
 (1)

-#### 3 is the number of time your competitor will change his prices per quarter.
+#### 3 is the number of time your competitor will change his prices per month.

-Analyzing more than 1 million data points we discovered that on average a product price change approximately one time per month.
-But we also notice that more than 10% of the websites we monitor change their prices almost 1 time per week (3.7 times per month), on 50% of our client change their price with the same frequency.
-Those are the store that already understands the importance of pricing and of having [price monitoring tools](https://www.pricingbot.co) that automates the whole process.
+Analyzing more than 1 million data points we discovered that on average a product price change approximately three times per month.
+But we also notice that more than 10% of the websites we monitor change their prices almost 3 time per week (12.8 times per month), 50% of our clients change their prices with the same frequency.
+Those are merchants that already understands the importance of having [price monitoring tools](https://www.pricingbot.co).

+We didn't include Amazon and several marketplaces in those results because Amazon uses a dynamic pricing algorithm, and can change its product prices every 10 minutes.
+(5)

 #### 65% of Consumers Look Up Price Comparisons on Mobile While in a Physical Store

-While this might not seem important if you run a pure player e-commerce store it highlights the fact that people do really care about pricing.
+While this might not seem important if you run a pure player E-commerce store it highlights the fact that people do really care about pricing.
 And be sure that if someone sees on your store a product 10% cheaper than the one they are currently holding in their hands in a physical one, they are much more likely to spend money in your business.
 (2) See by yourself:

 #### 34% of people buying from your store matched price online just prior to the purchase.